skan0779/azure-agent/README.md

 ---

 ## License
-> This project is licensed under the Apache License 2.0 [LICENSE](./LICENSE).
+> This project is licensed under the [Apache License 2.0](./LICENSE).

-Bundled `Swagger UI assets`, `OpenAI Skills`, `MS Learn Documents` may require separate upstream license notice files during redistribution.
+Bundled `Swagger UI static`, `Tiktoken cache`, `OpenAI Skills` may require separate upstream license notice files during redistribution.
 If you update or re-bundle these assets, include all required third-party notices in the distributed package.